microsoft/pxt-adafruit/docs/learnsystem/pins-tutorial/devices/make-a-resistor.md

 ## Resistors

-A resistor is an electical component that controls the "flow" of current in a circuit.
+A resistor is an electrical component that controls the "flow" of current in a circuit.
 Think of it like a faucet that controls the flow of water so that just the right amount comes out.
 Many resistors are made from carbon because it has a moderate amount of conductivity.
 Resistors are manufactured with different amounts of resistance.
 Some have a fixed amount of resistance and others have a variable amount.
-A variable resister is also called a _potentiometer_.
+A variable resistor is also called a _potentiometer_.

 Resistance is measured in units of _ohms_.
 Perhaps you've heard of Ohm's Law: